Adnan-kreiker/Demacia/README.md

 This web app was built using the following technologies:

-- **Front-end**: HTML, CSS, JavaScript, TypeScript, Vue, Pinia, Naive UI, and Vue use.
+- **Front-end**: HTML, CSS, JavaScript, TypeScript, Vue, Pinia, Naive UI, WindiCss, and Vue use.
 - **Back-end**: Express.js.
 - **APIs**: Riot Games API.